Self Care for Success

-Based on a good assessment, the next step is building a self care plan.
+Based on a good assessment, the next step is to build a self care plan.
 There are lots of resources for this.
 One of my favorites is the self-care web site created by the University of Buffalo School of Social Work.
 Their Self-Care Starter Kit is wonderful, with lots of information and a great self-care plan template.

 Finally, even though it is called self-care, no one can do this alone.
 Make sure you reach out to friends and family and ask them to support you in your self-care work…and reach out to your colleagues to support and encourage them in their self-care as well.

 Take good care—the world needs excellent social workers like you!

 - Healthy Relationship and Marriage Education Training: Care for Self Modules

 - The Intersection (a meeting space focused on inclusiveness for all students, faculty and staff)

 - Embark UGA (for students at risk of homelessness, financial crisis, or who have experienced foster care)